framework-interop/module-autoinstaller/README.md

 			"module-factory": {
-				"name": "a unique name for the factory", "description": "a description of what the factory does", "factory": "My\\ModuleFactory::getModule"
+				"name": "a unique name for the factory", "description": "a description of what the factory does", "module": "new My\\Module()",
+				"priority": 0
 			}
 		}
 	}
 }
 ```

-Note: all parameters of a descriptor are optional, except for the "factory" part.
+Note: all parameters of a descriptor are optional, except for the "module" part.

 Declaring an **array of module-factory descriptors**: